Communication Studies (CMST)

 Pre-requisites: sophomore standing.

-This course exposes students to concepts relevant to conflict management and to options to more effectively communicate in conflict situations (after analyzing patterns, identifying the multiple goals, and detaching emotionally).
-Students will offer detailed, nuanced responses to multiple conflict situations and also come to understand rapprochement and how to effectively communicate this to another in specific scenarios.
+Exposes concepts relevant to conflict management and options to more effectively communicate in conflict situations (after analyzing patterns, identifying the multiple goals, and detaching emotionally).
+Students offer detailed, nuanced responses to multiple conflict situations and also come to understand rapprochement and how to effectively communicate this to another in specific scenarios.

 CMST 395.
 FIELD WORK.
 1-5 Credits.